 Homeowners often experience sticker shock when they see the bill for a home heating repair.
 You can potentially avoid that kind of hit to your budget when your heating system breaks down if you have a home warranty.
 When a covered home system like the heating breaks, a home warranty can protect your budget from some of the big repair bills† that homeowners have to pay.

-When you have a First American home warranty you also have a way to combat surprise bills for home heating repairs, as well as many other essentials home systems and appliances.
+When you have a First American home warranty you also have a way to combat surprise bills for home heating repairs, as well as many other essential home systems and appliances.
 With home warranty coverage, you can remove worry about unexpected budget hits for many of the things you rely on every day.

 Here is a snapshot of systems and appliances that First American Home Warranty can cover in your home:

 Central Air Conditioning

 Attic & Exhaust Fans

 Garage Door Openers